-Join Arthur Ulfeldt for an in-depth discussion in this video Exploring a few common macros, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Exploring a few common macros, part of Learning Clojure.

 - Next I'd like to introduce a couple of macros that are found in the core library and that are very commonly used to make code just easier to read.
 I'll start with the Threading Macro.
 This is one of a whole family of macros designed to help make nested expressions in Clojure just plain easier to work with.
 So, all they do is take expressions that are nested and unwind them so they can be read from top to bottom.
 If we look at this expression on the left, and we trace it all the way to the inside, we can see we're starting by calling a with 1, we're passing the result of that as the first argument to calling b with a second argument of 2, and we're passing that as the first argument to a call to c where the second argument is 3, and the same for d.